digitalstartups/codeschoolschedule/README.md

-# DS Code School - JavaScript Schedule
+# DS Open Code School - JavaScript Schedule

 #### **Disclaimer: Read Install Docs for any software installed here** ####
 Based on technologies identified in: